-It is important to note that the Designated Housing Preference is not an absolute preference as it will only be triggered when a particular development is below 80% elderly occupied.
-In other words, the preference only exists when the DHP goals are not being met at a particular development.
-BHA monitors the elderly/non-elderly disabled percentages on an ongoing basis and when the percentage of elderly households at a particular development reaches 75%, the development is flagged so that each subsequent offer of housing will be reviewed by a Manager in the Occupancy Department.
-As in the past, BHA will not hold units vacant if they cannot be readily filled by elderly applicants.
+It is important to note that the Designated Housing Preference for the elderly is not an absolute preference as it will only be triggered when a particular development is under 80% elderly occupied.
+In other words, the elderly preference only exists when the DHP 80/20 goals are not being met at a particular development.
+BHA monitors the elderly/non-elderly disabled percentages on an ongoing basis and when the percentage of elderly households at a particular development reaches 75%, the development will be flagged so that each subsequent offer of housing will be reviewed by a Manager in the Occupancy Department.
+As in the past, BHA will not hold units vacant if they cannot be readily filled by elderly or non-elderly disabled applicants when targeting either the 80% elderly or 20% non-elderly disabled occupancy percentages.
 When the percentage of elderly households at a development reaches 80%, BHA will stop awarding designated housing preference points to elderly applicants for that particular development.
+Similarly, when the percentage of non-elderly disabled households at a development reaches 20%, BHA will stop awarding the designated housing preference points to nonelderly disabled applicants for that particular development.